Horace Birks: Military career

-He served in the Second World War as second-in-command (2IC) of 4th Armoured Brigade in Egypt from 1940, then took command of the 126th Infantry Brigade from September 1941.
+Birks served in the Second World War as second-in-command of 4th Armoured Brigade in Egypt from 1940, then took command of the 126th Infantry Brigade from September 1941.
 The brigade was part of the 42nd (East Lancashire) Infantry Division and converted to an armoured role as the 11th Tank Brigade in 1942 and remained under Birks' command.
 It did not see active service as a unit, and spent the war in the United Kingdom, as part of the 42nd Armoured Division, before disbandment in late 1943.
-He went on to be General Officer Commanding (GOC) 10th Armoured Division in North Africa in January 1943 and Commander of the Royal Armoured Corps for the Allied Central Mediterranean Force in Italy in 1944 before retiring from the army in 1946.
+He went on to be General Officer Commanding (GOC) 10th Armoured Division in North Africa in January 1943 and commander of the Royal Armoured Corps for the Allied Central Mediterranean Force in Italy in 1944 before retiring from the army in 1946.

-In an interview with the BBC in 1963 Birks detailed his involvement in the tank battles of the First World War.
+In an interview with the BBC in 1963, Birks detailed his involvement in the tank battles of the First World War.